mondaycom/monday-code-deploy-action/README.md

 The app version to push your code into.

-Can be found using `mapps list` command.
+Can be found using `mapps app-version:list --appId=<ID>` command.

+The appId can be obtained in the dev center on the app page.

 ## Example usage
 ```
-uses: @mondaycom/monday-code-deploy-action
+uses: mondaycom/monday-code-deploy-action
 with:
-  token: 'some-dev-token-from-dev-portal'
+  token: ${{ secrets.MONDAY_TOKEN }}
   versionId: 1234567
 ```